 ECON 6100.
-Economic Analysis for Managers.
+Economics and Strategy for Managers.
 3 Credit Hours.

 A survey of microeconomic and macroeconomic concepts essential to the academic preparation of prospective managers.
 Economic theory used as a framework for contemporary managerial decision making.